-Between 2005 and 30 June 2017, the average premium for a project certificate increased 67 per cent.
-During this time, the annual rate of change has not been consistent.
-From 2005 to 2008, it decreased, reflecting competitive pressures.
-From 2009 to 2010, it was volatile as a result of all but one private insurer exiting the market.
-From 2011 until now, it has been increasing steadily, reflecting a stable market where the majority of the certificates are issued by the VMIA.
+In 2017 and 2018, the average premium for a project certificate decreased with two new insurers entering the DBI market and the VMIA establishing a new system for selling DBI.
+Before this, the annual rate of change decreased from 2005 to 2008, reflecting competitive pressures.
+The average premium was volatile from 2009 to 2010, as a result of all but one private insurer exiting the market.
+It then increased steadily from 2011 to 2016, reflecting a stable market where the majority of the certificates were issued by the VMIA.